How Images Affect Bounce Rate & Improve Website Engagement

 Final Thoughts: Images as a Retention Tool

-Images are not just decorative elements—they are a core component of user experience.
-When optimized correctly, they can reduce image bounce rate, increase website engagement, and support long-term SEO performance.
+Images are not just decorative elements — they are a core component of user experience.
+When optimised correctly, they reduce bounce rate, increase website engagement, and support long-term SEO performance.
+Fast-loading, relevant, well-placed, and mobile-friendly images help keep users engaged and improve overall page effectiveness.
+MeloTools provides free, browser-based image optimisation tools to help you compress and convert images to the right format without any uploads, logins, or friction.